 Bees are an essential part of the environment.
 They are involved in the pollination of the many species that require it.
-In fact, bees are the most efficient pollinators and many plants cannot reproduce without their help.
+In fact, bees are the most efficient pollinators, and many plants cannot reproduce without their help.

 Because these flying little workers are so crucial to the environment, their declining numbers are a cause for serious concern.
-The reasons for that vary from human activity destroying their habitats to climate change causing plants to bloom earlier or later than they should, providing an additional challenge to bees to find food.
-But most recently in Australia, there has been another silent bee killer and its name is varroa.
+The reasons for that vary from human activity destroying their habitats to climate change, causing plants to bloom earlier or later than they should, providing an additional challenge to bees to find food.
+But most recently in Australia, there has been another silent bee killer, and its name is varroa.

 What is a varroa mite?

-Varroa mites are closely associated bee parasites that feed on their bodily fluids and younglings.
+Varroa mites are closely associated with bee parasites that feed on their bodily fluids and younglings.
 Like a horrific bee vampire, they feast on bee blood, but unlike the traditional Bram Stokeresque villain, they transmit a whole host of diseases, many of which deadly to our winged little friends.

-The varroa mite is not particularly deadly in and of itself, but in combination with different diseases it carries, it has been responsible for the collapse of many hives and the death of many bees.
+The varroa mite is not particularly deadly in and of itself.
+Still, in combination with different diseases it carries, it has been responsible for the collapse of many hives and the death of many bees.
 It has single-handedly put thousands of beekeepers out of business and caused many hobbyist apiarists to switch their area of interest.
 What is more alarming is its prevalence all over the world, except Norway and Australia… until now.

 How the potential varroa mite epidemic occurred in Australia?

 The varroa mites have been transported by a ship from the United States.
 At this point, we’re not looking at a full-blown epidemic as authorities claim to be “confident” the situation has been contained.